campai-bv/autotask-dashboards-os/README.md

 After you've installed the plugin and the cronjob has run (at least once) you'll have all data from Autotask present.
 You know the cronjob has run when there's a cronjob.log in your app/tmp/logs folder.

-The only thing you'll need to do now is:
-* Specify the names of the queues (/autotask/queues)
-* Specify the names of the Ticket Statuses (/autotask/ticketstatuses)

-Now you can go ahead and create your first dashboard at /autotask/dashboards :-)
+The only thing you'll need to do now is: go ahead and create your first dashboard at /autotask/dashboards :-)

 # Issues / FAQ
 Please report any issues you have with the plugin to the issue tracker on our website at http://autotask.campai.nl.